Does Flushing The Toilet Use Electricity

 How Much Electricity Does A Toilet Flush Use?

 For people who own a pressure-assisted toilet or heated toilet seat, now you must be thinking about how much electricity your toilet uses while flushing, right?
-So here is your answer.
+I have done some good research on it so you can get your answer.

 A single toilet flush uses anywhere from 1.6 to 7 gallons of water.
 Depending on the model of your toilet, that flush could use as little as 2 watts of power or as much as 60 watts.
 So how much does that translate to your monthly electricity bill?